ziyao233/ziyao233.github.io/src/linux_boot_protocol.md

 ## Boot with EFIstub

-Linux offiically supports booting with UEFI through a small piece of code, called EFIstub[2], which allows the kernel to be loaded directly as UEFI application.
+Linux officially supports booting with UEFI through a small piece of code, called EFIstub[2], which allows the kernel to be loaded directly as UEFI application.